Clonakenny GAA: Facilities

 In 1981 the club purchased a new 6 acre playing field in the townland of Corriga, and the new pitch was opened by the then President of the GAA, Paddy Buggy, on 16 September 1984.
 Previously Clonakenny teams had trained in a parochial field located in Lismacken.
 The club's own property in Gurteen, a field which had been secured from the Land Commission at the turn of the century, would have required too much investment to develop but its sale helped to fund the purchase and development of a pitch.

 In February 1990 it was decided to add dressing rooms.
 The club now has excellent facilities for players, and the premises are also used by other organisations such as Foróige and Community Games.

-The club has since added a third dressing room as well as new showers and a kitchen.
+The club has since added a larger Home dressing room with new showers and a kitchen.
+A club gym has been installed into one of the older dressing rooms.
+The club has also developed a Ball Wall with astro playing surface and floodlighting.